EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 <p>Although this approach didn’t work well with our data set didn’t, that doesn’t mean that using pre-trained word embeddings is always a bad idea.</p>
 </div>

-The key point is how well the embeddings match the data you are modeling.
+The key point is how well the \index{embeddings!pre-trained}embeddings match the data you are modeling.
 Also, there is another way we can use these particular embeddings in our network architecture; we can load them in as a starting point as before but _not_ freeze the weights.
 This allows the model to adjust the weights to better fit the data.
 The intention here is that we as the modeling practitioners think these pre-trained embeddings offer a better starting point than the randomly generated embedding we get if we don't set the weights at all.